Marc Jung

 Marc Jung (born 1985) is a German painter and artist.
 He is based in Berlin and Erfurt.

 Biography

 Jung grew up in Erfurt.
 From 1991 to 2004 he was a competitive wrestler.
 As a compensation for the harsh daily life of an athlete, he started to have an interest in Hip-Hop-culture, basketball and above all in graffiti.
 After finishing his career as a sportsman he did streetart projects in Erfurt, Berlin and New York City (2005/06).

 Jung graduated from Bauhaus University Weimar.
 He also studied in Vienna and Dresden, Hochschule für Bildende Künste Dresden.
-2009 whilst studying under Daniel Richter at Academy of Fine Arts Vienna. he was told that his father was suffering from Huntingtons disease.
+2009 whilst studying under Daniel Richter at Academy of Fine Arts Vienna. he was told that his father was suffering from Huntington's disease.
 Facing the 50:50 chance of also suffering from Huntington's disease he decided not to be tested and instead to invest all his time and energy in becoming an acclaimed artist.

 He lives and works in Berlin and Erfurt.